francium/website/content/blog/a-few-thoughts-about-elm.md

 date: 2019-06-03T17:18:53-04:00
 ---

 *Note: This is fairly rough right now.
-I may come back and revised in the future.*
+I may come back and revise it in the future.*

 This will not be an introduction to Elm.
 If you do not know what Elm is, have a look at the [wikipedia article](https://en.wikipedia.org/wiki/Elm_(programming_language)) about